Table of Contents

 The Hershey Bar isn’t our favorite candy in the world.
 It doesn’t even get our vote for the best American candy.
 But, since we grew up in the states, the iconic American chocolate bar holds a special place in our hearts.

-We don’t expect to every buy Hershey Bars at our local Lisbon grocery store.
+We don’t expect to buy Hershey Bars at our local Lisbon grocery store.
 The chocolate bar has a sour milk flavor that Europeans don’t prefer.

 What We Eat in Portugal When We Crave Hershey’s Chocolate